-Minor in Film and New Media:
+Program Requirements: Film and New Media Minor

 - 1. 18 credit hours are required including: FNM 200, 201, 354 and COM 396. - 2.
 Upon consultation with faculty, six additional hours must be taken from the production or theoretical sequence. - 3.
 Must also meet University requirements for a minor.